Badges of the United States Marine Corps: Diver Insignia

-Diver Insignia are issued to personnel who are qualified divers and is given in several degrees.
+Diver insignia are issued to personnel who are qualified divers and is given in several degrees.
 The first degree of diver insignia is SCUBA Diver.
-The remaining insignia are awarded for deep sea dive qualifications and are issued in the degrees of Second Class, First Class, Master Diver, and Diving Medical Technician for medical personnel who have qualified as both divers and medical response personnel to medical emergencies underwater.
+The remaining insignia are awarded for deep sea dive qualifications and are issued in the degrees of Second Class, First Class, and Master Diver.

 Combatant diver insignia is issued to graduates of the Combatant Diver Course, who are typically in the recon community.
 This badge features a Dräger LAR-V rebreather and low-profile diving mask.

 Marine Special Operator Insignia

 In August 2016, the Marine Corps approved a new Marine Special Operator Insignia for wear by graduates of the five-phase Individual Training Course (ITC).

 The pin device will first be issued to the next ITC graduating class of critical skills operators.
 Critical skills operators and special operations officers already in the field will receive their pins later.

 Marksmanship Badges

 Marine Corps marksmanship qualification badges are suspended beneath a bar reading the type of weapon and qualification received.
 The badge is also different in appearance, depending on which weapon qualification has been obtained.
 For a marksmanship qualification badge to be obtained, a service member must obtain a passing score and will receive a qualification level depending on the score obtained.
 Once a qualification has been obtained, and the marksmanship badge issued, the badge may be worn for the remainder of a military career, or until a different level of qualification (higher or lower) is achieved.

 In addition to the standard marksmanship badges, the Marine Corps has numerous marksmanship competition badges that are authorized for wear on the Marine Corps uniform as permanent awards.
 These badges are awarded alongside trophies that are present to the top-performing Marines at Marine Corps sponsored marksmanship competitions.
 The following marksmanship competition badges are authorized for wear on Marine Corps service uniforms and are listed in order of precedence: